 In 2019 the Nampa Family Justice Center kicked off its Pathways Program, The Pathways Program engages campers all year long and creates monthly opportunities to sustain increased levels of hope as well as create an opportunity for campers to stay connected with counselors and mentors.

-In 2022, the Nampa Family Justice Center held it’s first Lifeskills Retreat for high school seniors in our program.
+In 2022, the Nampa Family Justice Center held its first Lifeskills Retreat for high school seniors in our program.
 The Retreat consisted of a weekend retreat held in an Airbnb in our local community.
 The focus was on Lifeskills: banking, resume’s, job interviewing, cooking, conflict resolution and vehicle maintenance.
-After this weekend of one-on-one interaction and mentoring, one of the children commented, “I know what a healthy family feels like now.”
+After this weekend of one-on-one interaction and mentoring, one of the children commented,

 Who can refer campers?